Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 In this lab, you will design, implement, and test Python programs that use decision-making and iteration to solve simple problems.

 The lab is divided into two components:
-- **Part A: In-Class Lab** (must be completed during the scheduled lab period and demonstrated to the professor for grading.
-This part can be done in Jupyter Lab or VS Code).
+- **Part A: In-Class Lab** (must be completed during the scheduled lab period and demonstrated to the professor for grading. ).
-- **Part B: Take-Home Lab** (must be completed independently after class using a local installation of VS Code).
+- **Part B: Take-Home Lab** (can be completed independently after thescheduled class).

 This lab focuses on the following Python concepts: